 Though she originally aspired to become a counselor, Barbara L. Branch, EdD, pivoted toward teaching, having been drawn toward the field while striving to qualify for the former position.
 In the course of her academic efforts, she proceeded to receive a Bachelor of Arts and a Master of Arts from the University of California Davis, and an EdD from the University of Southern California.
-Eminently qualified in her field, Dr. Branch is likewise certified in administrative services and computer science.
+Eminently qualified in her field, Dr. Branch was likewise certified in administrative services and computer science.

-As a dedicated education professional, Dr. Branch has been most grateful to earn distinction as an expert in gifted education.
+As a dedicated education professional, Dr. Branch was most grateful to earn distinction as an expert in gifted education.
 She was also proud to continue her career as an elementary school principal, which afforded her the opportunity to become familiar with all of her students, while also serving to inspire her fellow teachers.
 For her efforts in education, Dr. Branch was named as the Teacher of the Year by the Sacramento City Unified School District and received the Albert Nelson Lifetime Achievement Award from Marquis Who’s Who.

-To remain aware of developments affecting her field, Dr. Branch maintained her affiliation with the Northern California Mathematics Project, the National Council of Teachers of Mathematics, the School Curriculum Development Association, the California School Administrators, the California Teachers Association, and the Mathematics Alliance for Access and Equity.
+To remain aware of developments affecting her field, Dr. Branch maintained affiliation with the Northern California Mathematics Project, the National Council of Teachers of Mathematics, the School Curriculum Development Association, the California School Administrators, the California Teachers Association, and the Mathematics Alliance for Access and Equity.
 She also previously attended Princeton University as a Woodrow Wilson fellow.
-In her spare time outside of work, Dr. Branch enjoys such diversions as bicycling, swimming, genealogy and Neighborhood Watch.
+In her spare time outside of work, Dr. Branch enjoyed such diversions as bicycling, swimming, genealogy and Neighborhood Watch.